olinml2024/olinml2024.github.io/assignments/assignment01/assignment01.markdown

 exploiting such correlations, the group determined that they couldn't fully guarantee that the algorithm had not found another way to achieve the same discriminatory outcome and terminated the project.

+A more modern example of the Amazon AI recruiting tool the task of detecting and [mitigating bias in large language models (LLMs)](https://www.datacamp.com/blog/understanding-and-mitigating-bias-in-large-language-models-llms).
+Researchers are hard at work creating additional methods to mitigate and detect biases in these models (you might consider skimming the linked article for a high-level picture of what this looks like in practice.)

 *Example 2: Adversarial Machine Learning*